maxxedoutt/InteractiveColorGame/README.md

 Feel free to check out the game, and tell me if there are any changes to be done!!

-Its a very satisfying game, do play it..
+Its a very satisfying game, do play it...